surifirstpin/biplus_documentation/docs/DataRun.md

 ## Search option for getting fields

 Views contain some set of fields, mostly dimensions and measures, they act as fundamental building blocks for Bi+ queries.
+Dimensions are list of fields that can be used for applying filter options.

 ## Row Limitation and Runtime display